maxjanowski/maxjanowski.github.io/_pages/licensing.md

 # Performance Licensing

-The sheet music for our new editions has not been publically released yet.
+The sheet music for our new editions has not been publicly released yet.
 More information will be available at that time.

 To receive notifications about upcoming releases, [subscribe to our newsletter](/subscribe).